damlaio/toki-suno/grammar.md

 ---

-## 7. Preposition and Connective Words
+## 7. Preposition and connective words

 Words such as **la**, **anu**, and **o** are treated as lexical items.